mikolmogorov/Ragout/docs/USAGE.md

 ### Phylogenetic tree

 Ragout algorithm requires a phylogenetic tree as input.
-This tree could be inferred automatically from the breakpoint configuration of the input genomes.
-The automatic inference generally produces a good approximation of a real phylogeny and is therefore recommended for most of the purposes.
+If the tree if not provided, if will be inferred automatically from the breakpoint configuration of the input genomes.
+The automatic inference generally produces a good approximation of a real phylogeny and is therefore recommended for most runs.
-However, if you already have the tree structure from a different source, you may guide the algorithm with it by setting the corresponding parameter.

 ### Synteny block scale